IEEE-NITK/8-bit-Computer/README.md

 https://github.com/IEEE-NITK/8-bit-Computer/blob/main/Control%20Unit/Control%20Unit.png

 #### Output Register
 The output register displays the output from the registers in decimal format.
-The sum regsiter in the ALU passes the data to the A register which then is sent to the output register.
+The sum register in the ALU passes the data to the A register which then is sent to the output register.
 The output register consists of EEPROM that can be programmed to convert the binary numbers to single digit decimal numbers.
 It also has 555 timer , counter and a decoder that cycle through each digit of the decimal output so we see each digit blinking at a time.
 To see the output without the digits blinking we can increase duty cycle by increasing resistance or decreasing capacitance.
 By this method we will be able to see the output in decimal.

 ![Output-Register](https://user-images.githubusercontent.com/97294953/222944759-ec4e4ae5-5c10-4339-8525-e204129c13d5.jpeg)
 * Schematic of Output Register module: